NakhlehLab/MaCroDNA/Resampling_stability_analyses/CRC_data_analyses/README.md

 Note that we assume that each DNA or RNA data is the form of a CSV file named as `<patient ID>_dna.csv` or `<patient ID>_rna.csv`.
 The specific patient IDs we used are provided in the Python list named `biop_sample`.
 Also, the names of the clustering data can be found in the Python list named `clustering_settings`.

 After running the code, for each clustering setting and each patient, it creates a directory in the `mother_dir` with the format of `dna_removal_exp_res_<clustering setting>_<patient ID>`.
 Inside each subdirectory, a CSV file named `dat.csv` can be found that contains the accuracy of the assignments of the randomly selected RNA cells, before and after the removal of their DNA pairs.

+The sample outputs of this code for 10 trials on each CRC patient and each clustering setting can be found in the directory [all_dna_removal_exp](https://github.com/NakhlehLab/MaCroDNA/tree/main/Resampling_stability_analyses/CRC_data_analyses/sample_outputs/all_dna_removal_exp).

 #### Visualizing the results of the random removal experiment
 We drew two sets of plots for this exeriment: one was the box plots showing the accuracy of clonal assignments of the randomly selected RNA cells whose true DNA pairs were removed, before and after their removal.
 The second was the box plots showing the distribution of the changes in accuracy before and after the removal of DNA cells in each trial.